darton/RPiMS/README.md

 ```
 Just before the `exit 0`

-Restart your Pi and check the I2C state again with `i2cdetect -y 1`.
-Now the 0x68 is not UU anymore.
+Restart your Pi and check the I2C state again with `i2cdetect -y 1` to the RTC address is not UU anymore.
 ```
 sudo sync
 sudo reboot